Academic Accommodations at CU

 - Apply to Concordia University

-- Submit an Accommodation Intake and Release Form and disability documentation
+- Submit an Accommodation Intake Form and disability documentation

 - Respond to requests for infommodation Intake and Release Form and disability documentationrmation from DSS